Richarlison: Watford

 Richarlison completed a move to English Premier League club Watford on 8 August 2017, signing a five-year contract for a £11.2 million transfer fee.
 He made his debut for the club as a substitute in a 3–3 draw against Liverpool on the opening day of the 2017–18 Premier League season.
 In his next match, on 19 August against AFC Bournemouth, he scored his first goal for the club in a 2–0 win.
 He was the only member of the Watford squad to play every match of the Premier League season, and scored five goals over its course.

 Everton

 Richarlison transferred to fellow Premier League club Everton on 24 July 2018 for a transfer fee starting at £35 million and potentially rising to £50 million, reuniting him with former Watford manager Marco Silva.
 In his competitive debut on 11 August, he scored twice in a 2–2 draw at Wolverhampton Wanderers.
-Two weeks later, he was sent off in the first half of a match of the same score away to Bournemouth for clashing heads with Adam Smith.
+Two weeks later, he was sent off in the first half of a 2–2 draw away to Bournemouth for clashing heads with Adam Smith.